uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 # Choosing between Exorciser and JFLAP

-This section uses free teaching software that makes it easy for students to create and experiment with FSAs.
+This section introduces free teaching software that makes it easy for students to create and experiment with FSAs.
 This software will also be useful for the next section on regular expressions, so it’s worth becoming familiar with.
 You can choose between using "Exorciser" or "JFLAP" (see later).
 The Exorciser system from [SwissEduc](http://www.swisseduc.ch/compscience/) is cleaner and simpler, but JFLAP includes some features that are useful for the sections on regular expressions and grammars.